limnix/CS4480-Final-Project/README.md

 ## Other files content
 vet-queries-output.txt contain the output of the queries that were ran.
+This file also contains a description of what the queries are intended to accomplish.

-Queries output screenshot and queries output screenshot 2 pngs are screenshots of the output of the queries that were ran.
+Queries Output Screenshot #1 and Queries Output Screenshot #2 pngs are screenshots of the output of the queries that were ran.

 ER Diagram and Schema Representation png's are screenshots of the ER Diagram and Schema Representation that we completed.